 This study shows that a single vaccine at the time of spaying or neutering in trap-neuter programs is highly effective in providing protective titers even with the stress of capture, anesthesia and surgery.

 In this case, 92 percent of the cats were adults, so maternal antibodies did not interfere with the vaccine.
-The fact that vaccination was effective is not surprising.
-Other work in dogs has shown that immune suppressive therapy does not significantly affect vaccine responses.

 Maternal antibodies delayed the response to vaccines so that finally at 17 weeks, 75 percent had protective titers to FPV and 50 percent for FHV.
 Anesthesia and surgery did not affect titer response.